How To Sleep After C-Section: Tips for Better Comfort

 First, try to sleep in after a C-section.
 Take advantage of any opportunity to get extra sleep, especially when the baby is sleeping.
 Avoid driving after a C-section until you have fully recovered.

-Additionally, create a relaxing sleep environment by keeping your room cool and dark.
+Additionally, create a relaxing sleep environment by keeping your room cool, dark and listening to soothing music.
 Use supportive pillows to relieve pressure on your incision and consider consulting your physician for pain management if needed.

 Conclusion